miraculixx/otp-dockerdeploy/README.md

 Now it's possible to build a new graph for the server.
 It's easy to use:

-`docker run --volumes-from server pablokbs/opentripplanner:builder -u "url1 url2 ... urln" -e "-noStreets --longDistance"`
+`docker run --volumes-from server pablokbs/opentripplanner:builder -u "url1 url2 ... urln" -e "--noStreets --longDistance"`

 That will download the GTFS and/or PDX from the specified urls (you can specify as many url as you want).
 You can also pass variables to otp with the "-e" switch.
 It will build the graph and also will place the generated graph into the right dir.